 Board of Directors

-At the date of last update the Board comprises three fulltime executive directors: the CEO David Palumbo, the FD Gerry Madden, and the CTO Dr Yoel Aleman; and two independent non-executive directors: Ian Pearson, who acts as the Chairman, and Tom Quigley.
+At the date of last update the Board comprises four fulltime executive directors: the CEO David Palumbo, the FD Gerry Madden, the COO Jeffrey Vander Linden and the CTO Dr Yoel Aleman; and two independent non-executive directors: Ian Pearson, who acts as the Chairman, and Tom Quigley.
 Each non-executive director devotes as much time as is required to carry out the roles and responsibilities that the director has agreed to take on.

 Follow the link to biographical details of the current directors here